tylerfilla/elevator/README.md

-# elevator
+# Elevator

-This is a DLL for privilege escalation on Windows.
+This is a C library DLL that uses the "mock directories" method to bypass Windows User Account Control (UAC) and get administrator rights noninteractively.